Find key information about our program as well as some tips and comments from students who completed an internship

 Would you like to "test drive" a job before you launch directly into a career?
 Would you like some help figuring out what it is you want to do after university?
 How about earning money to fund further education?
 You can do all of these with an internship!

-Eligible students in the BSc, BA*, and BA & Sc* programs can apply to register their internship with us (*restrictions apply).
+Eligible students in the following programs can apply to register their internship with our Science Internship & Field Studies Office (IFSO):

-The Industrial Practicum (IP) is a zero credit, Pass/Fail course that is at least 12 weeks long (one semester).
-The FSCI 200 (Industrial Practicum I) and FSCI 300 (Industrial Practicum II) will be added to your transcript and will become part of your program.
+The Industrial Practicum (IP) is a zero credit, Pass/Fail course that is at least 12 weeks long (4 months/one semester).
+The FSCI 200 (Industrial Practicum I) and FSCI 300 (Industrial Practicum II) will be added to your transcript and will become part of your academic program.

-The Internship Year in Science (IYS) is an academic program for Science (BSc) students only - it will be reflected on your transcript as Internship Term-Science.
+The Internship Year in Science (IYS) is a program for BSc students only.
+It will be reflected on transcript as Internship Term-Science.
 IYS internships begin in September, January or May and last for 8, 12 or 16 months.
-You will be asked to answer a short questionnaire when you reach the mid-point of your internship.

 Student